Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-This specific bond type is subject to underwriting, meaning the amount you’ll pay depends on a review of your personal credit report as well as your required bond amount.
+This specific bond type is subject to underwriting, meaning the amount you’ll pay depends on a review of your personal credit report, as well as your required bond amount.
 Don’t worry about bad credit affecting your chance of posting a bond.
 The experts at SuretyBonds.com make the bonding process fast and easy for all applicants.
 Request your free bond quote now!

-Why do I need this bond?
+Why do I need a North Dakota money transmitter bond?

 North Dakota money transmitter surety bonds guarantee that principals (money transmission professionals) conduct business in compliance with Chapter 13-09 of the North Dakota Century Code and all other laws applicable to the business of money transmission.
 If fraudulent activity occurs as a result of malpractice conducted by the principal, consumers will not face any financial harm.
 Acts of malpractice include:

 - The licensee violates any provisions of Chapter 13-09

 - The licensee conducts its business in an unsafe or unsound manner